Photon correlation Fourier spectroscopy of a B center in hBN: III. Photon-correlation Fourier spectroscopy

-where $p(\zeta, \tau)$ is the spectral correlation function, and $V_\mathrm{class}(\delta, \tau)$ is the time-averaged classical interference signal obtained with an ideal monochromatic source.
-In the case of an interferometer with ideal fringe visibility and whose optical delay is scanned at a constant velocity $v$, $V_\mathrm{class}(\delta, \tau) = 1/2 \cos(2\omega_0 v \tau / c)$~\cite{Brokmann06, Coolen07}.
-In this work, we rely on free-running interference originating from fluctuating path length, which average the oscillations out, such that detections separated by more than the fluctuation time (occurring at the timescale of a few 100s of milliseconds) are uncorrelated.
-In this case, $V_\mathrm{class}(\delta, \tau)$ has a non-trivial dependence on $\tau$, and decreases from 0.5 at small $\tau$ to 0 at $\tau \gtrsim 1$~s, which sets the upper bound of the dynamics that can be observed with the setup.
-In our measurements, $V_\mathrm{class}(\delta, \tau)$ is accounted for by normalizing the contrast by its value at $\tau = 0$.
-For an ideal interferometer, $V_\mathrm{class}(\delta, \tau)$ is independent of $\delta$, but the setup imperfections (alignment and collimation) make the contrast decrease when $\delta$ increases.
-This is accounted for by measuring the PCFS response of a single-mode laser.
+A common approach to perform PCFS is to scan the interferometer optical delay at a constant velocity $2v$, \textit{i.e.} $\delta(t) = 2vt$, which yields $C_\phi(\tau) = 1/2 \cos(2\omega_0 v \tau / c)$~\cite{Brokmann06, Coolen07}.
+In the present work, we instead rely on free-running interference originating from fluctuating path length, such that detections separated by more than the fluctuation time (occurring at the timescale of a few 100s of milliseconds) are uncorrelated.
+In this case, $C_\phi(\tau)$ has a non-trivial dependence, and decreases from 0.5 at small $\tau$ to 0 at $\tau \gtrsim 1$~s, which sets the upper bound of the dynamics that can be observed with the setup.
+More details about the description of the free-running interference approach are provided in the Supplemental Material section~S1~\cite{SM}.